-Join Tim Grey for an in-depth discussion in this video Running applications side by side, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Running applications side by side, part of Learning Windows 8.

 There's a pretty good chance that you'll find yourself with quite a few …applications running in Windows at any given time. …And it's very easy, obviously, to launch multiple applications and even to switch …between those applications, but sometimes you might want to work with two …applications at once, essentially at the same time. …Let's take a look at an example of how we can share the screen with multiple …applications in the start screen interface, in the Metro interface, as …it's generally referred to.
 I'll start off by launching the Wikipedia …application, and let's assume that I'm researching a location that I'd like to visit.…